-- Offices and labs will be served by high efficiency central air handling units (AHUs) which include plate exchangers for heat recovery. - MVHR.
+- Offices and labs will be served by high efficiency central air handling units (AHUs) which include plate exchangers for heat recovery. - Any retail fit out will be the responsibility of the tenants and they will be encouraged to install MVHR.